Translate

 Library books are changed on a Friday, please can books be in school on this day.
 Children will be able to choose a new book but this will not go home until their old book is returned.

-PE is on a Friday.
+PE and Forest School are on a Friday.
 Please can children come into school in their PE kits.
 Please ensure PE kit is named.

-Maths tasks to support your child’s learning are available on Mathseeds.
+Maths tasks to support your child’s learning are available on Mathletics (Mathseeds).
 You will have a QR code for your child to access the maths work.
 This will be in the front of the child’s reading record.

 Slideshows